Mega Man 2: Development

 The first Mega Man game—released in 1987—was not successful enough to justify the immediate development of a sequel.
 According to Roy Ozaki, director Akira Kitamura had wanted to make a sequel to Mega Man, but producer Tokuro Fujiwara was against it.
 Kitamura then sought permission from Capcom's vice president at the time to make the game.
 The development team were given permission to develop a sequel on the condition that they work concurrently on other projects as well.
 The staff spent their own time on the project to improve upon the original by adding more levels and weapons, as well as improving graphics.
-The project supervisor of the first Mega Man invited Keiji Inafune to the sequel's development crew; Inafune was working on a separate game at the time.
+Kitamura invited Keiji Inafune to the sequel's development crew; Inafune was working on a separate game at the time.
 On the previous game, Inafune worked as an artist and character designer but became more involved in the production process of the sequel.
 "Working on [Mega Man 2] marked my second year at this, and I even got to mentor a 'new kid', which opened up a whole new world of stress for me," Inafune recounted.
 The development time for the game was only three to four months.

 Due to the limited amount of cartridge space available for the first game, elements such as planned enemy characters were omitted from the final product.
 The unused content was later transferred to Mega Man 2.
 The team was limited by the graphical capabilities of the Nintendo Entertainment System, and designed characters as pixel art to maintain consistency between the designs and final product; some design elements, however, were lost in the transition.
 The gameplay system from the original game was kept for Mega Man 2, but the team included more traps for the player to navigate.
 The game's three support items were added to aid the player because of complaints from consumers and Capcom's marketing department regarding the original game's high difficulty.
-Inafune's supervisor was "especially unsure" about the usefulness of the Energy Tanks.
+Kitamura was "especially unsure" about the usefulness of the Energy Tanks.

 The first game did not have any influence from fans, but for the second game, Kitamura wanted to get ideas from players and put them in.
 The developers allowed input from the public by including boss designs created by fans.
 Capcom received 8,370 boss submissions for the game, although even the designs for the final eight Robot Masters were "tweaked".

 Inafune intended his artwork for Mega Man 2 to be more "anime-ish" than in the first game.
 A second difficulty setting was added for the North American and European releases.
 The original version was labeled "difficult", and a "normal" setting was created that made the "arm cannon" and boss weapons more powerful.
 Veteran video game cover illustrator Marc Ericksen painted the North American box art, which included Mega Man firing a pistol instead of his trademark Mega Buster.
 Ericksen explained that he was unfamiliar with the game and was directed by Capcom America to give Mega Man a pistol.